BillNace/18341_P5_USB/README.md

 Same as in previous projects, you will demo outside of class times on or near the due date.

+Demos will happen on the ECE servers, so make sure to use git to clone your repo there (which means ensuring your GitHub credentials are set up for those machines).
+Ensure you can run all the commands on your code on those servers!
+This is especially applicable for people who use SFTP to sync between local and remote machines (hint: just use git!).

 **Define Late:**  Lateness is determined by the file dates of your repo.